 - Kouya makes a point of identifying all of her distinct physical characteristics

 There is one potential reason that a reader may resist jumping to declare Mikoto albino at this early stage.
 In this article, I am using her name – which is revealed not too long after she and Kouya first meet (albeit, toward the end of their interactions).
 However, Mikoto’s name was not revealed at the time of the foregoing screenshots.
-Thus, we do have one missing element.
-Kouya has not identified Mikoto as Japanese.
-While there is no reason to doubt that she is Japanese, there is no specific evidence pertaining to her appearance or name like what I noted with many characters in the Return to Shironagasu Island visual novel.
+Thus, we have one missing element.
+Kouya has not identified Mikoto as being ethnically Japanese.
+While there is no reason to doubt that she is Japanese contrast with my notes on non-Japanese characters in Return to Shironagasu Island, there is no confirmation that Mikoto is ethnically Japanese at this stage of Red Shift.

 With my one counter-point noted, I assumed with very high confidence at this point that Mikoto was albino.
 Many (if not most) readers would assume that she was albino.
 But did Kouya?
 That was not initially clear, but as I will demonstrate – he did not immediately assume that Mikoto was albino.
 Instead, he addressed the unanswered question that I described in the previous paragraph: